+Why does swimming give me a headache?
 Swimming is a great way to get your body moving and stay healthy.
-But if you’re swimming competitively, you may experience mild to severe head throbbing every time you go in for a dip.
+But if you're swimming competitively, you may experience mild to severe head throbbing every time you go in for a dip.
 This can be frustrating and make you want to give up the sport.
-Luckily, there are ways for you to avoid getting headaches after swimming, like getting an atlas bone adjustment and avoiding dehydration.
-Let’s deep dive into these techniques, plus the specific type of headaches that swimming can potentially trigger.
+Luckily, there are ways for you to avoid getting headaches after swimming.
+Let's deep dive into these techniques, plus the specific type of headaches that swimming can potentially trigger.

-Below are the three most common headaches swimmers experience after a lovely swim.
+Below are the three most common headaches swimmers experience after a swim.

 This type of headache is prevalent among swimmers, especially those with allergies or sinus infections.
 Sinuses are hollow spaces in your face that connect your nose and throat.
 They help keep the drainage system clear and prevent congestion from forming in that region.
 When you have a sinus headache, it means you might have inflammation in these areas, causing the pain you feel.